dynotx/liminal-orm/docs/getting-started/first-migration.md

 !!! warning
     If the migration fails mid way through, do not attempt to run the full upgrade again.
 This will re-run the same operations that were already run which is unsafe.
 Instead, you can comment out the operations that have already been run in the `upgrade()` function and run `liminal upgrade` again.
 This will ensure that only the operations that have not yet been run get applied.
-Alternatively, you can comment out the out the unrun operations in the `downgrade()` function and run `liminal downgrade` to revert the changes so that you can try again.
+Alternatively, you can comment out the mirrored operations not run yet in the `downgrade()` function and run `liminal downgrade` to revert the changes so that you can try again.
 (More information on downgrades on the next page!)